ENVIRONMENTAL HISTORY OF THE SOUTHWEST GEOS 220

 - Describe the rock cycle and the 3 types of rocks found in the rock cycle.

-- List the 3 geologic provinces located in the Southwest; distinguish them by our
+- List the 3 geologic provinces located in the Southwest; distinguish them by geographic characteristics.

 - When was the maximum extent of the last great ice age?